civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 9.1

-The Minister may, for the purpose of implementing an intergovernmental arrangement with a country **listed in column 1 of Schedule 4 or with an international organization acting on behalf of such a country — or of implementing an intergovernmental arrangement applicable to a territory listed in column 1 —** respecting the administration of **the provisions set out in column 2**, issue a certificate with respect to an exportation of goods to **that** country **or territory** stating the specific quantity of those goods that, on importation into the country **or territory**, is eligible for the rate of duty provided for in **the provisions set out in column 3**.
+The Minister may, for the purpose of implementing an intergovernmental arrangement with a country listed in column 1 of Schedule 4 or with an international organization acting on behalf of such a country — or of implementing an intergovernmental arrangement applicable to a territory listed in column 1 — respecting the administration of the provisions set out in column 2, issue a certificate with respect to an exportation of goods to that country or territory stating the specific quantity of those goods that, on importation into the country or territory, is eligible for the rate of duty provided for in the provisions set out in column 3.

 ### Section 23